slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The master has failed more times than the beginner has ever tried.' -- Stephen McCraine*

-> *'The very desire to find shortcuts makes you eminently unsuited for any kind of mastery.'*
+> *'The very desire to find shortcuts makes you eminently unsuited for any kind of mastery.' -- Robert Greene*

 > *'The master’s tools will never dismantle the master’s house.' -- Audre Lorde*